yonkahlon/Zenject/README.md

             }
         }

     If you need more control than this, another option is to use a coroutine library that implements similar functionality to what Unity provides.
-This is what we do.
-See [here](https://github.com/svermeulen/UnityCoroutinesWithoutMonoBehaviours) for the library that we use for this.
+You might consider [UniRx](https://github.com/neuecc/UniRx) for this.
+At ModestTree we rolled our own coroutine manager which you can find [here](https://github.com/svermeulen/UnityCoroutinesWithoutMonoBehaviours).

 * **<a id="memorypools"></a>How do I use Zenject with pools to minimize memory allocations?**